BINPIPE/monitoring-and-telemetry/README.md

 ```
 ## Top

 Top is a basic command which majority of system admins use as part of their daily job.
 You don’t need to install TOP as it’s already part of every Linux distribution.
-Following screenshot shows the result of top command.
-As you can see in the following screenshot running tasks , their CPU, memory and swap usage.
+Top commands displays running tasks, their CPU, memory and swap usage.
 You can do whole lot of things to get the output of your liking and need.
 It has a large number of options/switches which you can use to make your life easy.

 `top`